bakaboyplaystoomuchstarrail-dotcom/Cookie-Clicker-TAS-mod/README.md

 # Cookie-Clicker-TAS-mod
-A simple work in progress TAS mod for cookie clicker
+A simple work in progress TAS mod for cookie clicker made by myself using Warp the ADE.